 You can find filtered air purifiers with an optional ionizer; these usually don’t produce any significant amount of ozone.
 However, the ionizing feature isn’t as effective as an actual ionizer.
 These features are sometimes added to an air purifier to justify a higher cost.

 Ionizers are not effective at removing odors.
 The negatively charged ions the device emits will bind to larger molecules in the air, such as dust and pollen.
 However, it will leave most odor-causing molecules behind.

 If you have trouble with unpleasant odors in your home, we highly recommend an air purifier with an activated carbon filter.
 The activated carbon will absorb odors as well as gases.

 Are Air Ionizers Bad for Health?

 Whether or not an ionizer is bad for your health depends on a few factors.
-First, the production of ozone, a harmful byproduct.
+First, the production of ozone is a harmful byproduct.
 Although this is in relatively small amounts in some cases, it’s still introduced to your home.

 Air Ionizers 101

-Air ionizers have been on the market for decades, despite the fact that they produce ozone as a byproduct.
+Air ionizers have been on the market for decades, even though they produce ozone as a byproduct.
 There are two main types of ionizers, the most popular being the electrostatic precipitator.
 This type utilizes a collecting plate that collects air pollutants.

 However, more often than not, pollutants are left lingering on the nearest surface.
 This causes allergens and contaminants to continue to affect us as we inhale the particles.